mathlover3/BoplMapMaker/Lua Api Docs.md

 gets the time sence the level loaded. this includes the time before the players have spawned in. number GetTimeSenceLevelLoad()

+returns true if time is stoped bool IsTimeStopped()

 gets the value of the logic gate input with that id. uses 1 based indexing. returns a error if the id is > then the number of inputs bool GetInputValueWithId(number id)